Corruption in Australia

 Corruption can take many forms, and can distort how public policy is made or implemented.
-This article discusses the responsibilities of the various agencies involved in combating corruption in Australia.
-While Australia is a wealthy democracy, over the decade since 2012, Australia's ranking in the Corruption Perceptions Index from Transparency International has slipped from 7th place in 2012 to 18th in 2022 on a scale where a more honest public sector receives a lower rank (that is, the scale indicates that Australia has become more corrupt over the last decade).
+There are various agencies involved in combating corruption in Australia, each with different responsibilities.
+Australia became a signatory to the United Nations Convention against Corruption in 2005.
+While Australia is a wealthy democracy, its ranking in the Corruption Perceptions Index from Transparency International, where the country ranked first is perceived to have the most honest public sector, slipped from 7th place in 2012, when the current form of the Index was instituted, to as low as 18th place in 2021.
+Australia ranked 10th in 2024.
 Additionally, there is a public perception that corruption in Australia is increasing.
-All states have broad-based anti-corruption agencies, and a national anti-corruption commission has been legislated by the Commonwealth government, and is to be put in place by mid-2023.
+All states have broad-based anti-corruption agencies, and a national anti-corruption commission has been operational since July 2023.

-Protections for whistleblowers are weak in Australia, although greater protections have been pledged by the incumbent Albanese government.
+Protections for whistleblowers are weak in Australia, although public sector whistleblowing reforms have been implemented by the Albanese Government to protect and support whistleblowers, as well as the proposed establishment of a new Whistleblower Ombudsman.

-National anti-corruption commission
+Federal level

-History and early proposals
+The National Anti-Corruption Commission, often shortened to the NACC, is an independent federal Australian agency that was created under the National Anti-Corruption Commission Act 2022.

-Australian Greens leader Bob Brown called on the Rudd Government in 2009 to establish an integrity commission.
-In January 2018, Bill Shorten, leader of the Australian Labor Party (ALP), promised to establish a federal integrity body if elected.
-Under public pressure, prime minister Scott Morrison promised to create a federal anti-corruption body if the Liberal-National Coalition won the 2019 election.
-However, the Morrison government did not introduce any legislation in Parliament to introduce such a body.
-A bill produced by Independent Helen Haines to introduce a federal anti-corruption body was blocked in Parliament by the Coalition in November 2021.
-The creation of a federal anti-corruption body was not part of the Morrison government's agenda during the 2022 election campaign.
+The commission is designed to combat corrupt conduct from public officials employed in the Australian Public Service (APS), including politicians and civil servants.

-Establishment
+It is independent of government and has the power to initiate its own investigations.
+It can also receive tip-offs from whistleblowers and the public.

-During the 2022 election campaign, the ALP, now under the leadership of Anthony Albanese, promised to establish the national anti-corruption commission (NACC) if they were elected.
-In November 2022, the Albanese government passed legislation to establish the NACC, which is expected to be operational by mid-2023.
+The NACC replaced the Australian Commission for Law Enforcement Integrity and began operations on 1 July 2023.

-Anti-corruption agencies by state/territory
+By state or territory

-Independent Commission Against Corruption (New South Wales)
+New South Wales

-Independent Commission Against Corruption (ICAC) was established in 1989 to improve the integrity of the public service.
-ICAC is an independent body that is non-political, and that doesn't have a government minister in charge of its operations.
-ICAC holds a large amount of investigative powers including listening devices and telephone interception.
-ICAC holds both private and public hearings, and has the discretion to choose either option.
+The Independent Commission Against Corruption (ICAC) was established in 1989 to improve the integrity of the public service.
+ICAC is an independent body that is non-political, and that does not have a government minister in charge of its operations.
+The ICAC holds a large amount of investigative powers including listening devices and telephone interception.

-Crime & Corruption Commission (Queensland)
+Queensland

 The Crime and Corruption Commission (CCC) is an independent statutory body that investigates and aims to reduce the amount of corruption across the public sector.
-It also investigates other serious crime including money laundering, fraud and homicide.
+It also investigates other serious crimes including money laundering, fraud and homicide.
 Its powers include the ability to call witnesses to hearings, and require individuals to produce evidence.
 The CCC can give recommendations to courts, but cannot charge individuals with corruptions or crimes.
 It was established on 1 January 2002.